Ratcliff in Houston County, Texas — The American South (West South Central)

 Erected 1972 by Texas Historical Commission.
 (Marker Number 7016.)

 Location.
 31° 23.498′ N, 95° 8.385′ W. Marker is in Ratcliff, Texas, in Houston County.
-Marker is on State Highway 7 just from Farm to Market Road 227, on the left when traveling west.
-Touch for map.
+Marker is on State Highway 7 close to Farm to Market Road 227, on the left when traveling west.
 About 50 ft before F.M.
-227, across from gas station.
+227, across from gas Touch for map.
 Marker is in this post office area: Ratcliff TX 75858, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Ratcliff CCC Camp (approx. ¼ mile away); Four C Mill (approx. half a mile away); Community of Coltharp (approx. 2 miles away); Hagerville Community (approx. 2 miles away); Former Rosenwald School (approx. 3.2 miles away); Kennard (approx. 3.3 miles away); First Baptist Church of Kennard (approx. 3.3 miles away); Pine Springs Campground (approx. 10½ miles away).
+Ratcliff CCC Camp (approx. ¼ mile away); Four C Mill (approx. half a mile away); Hagerville Community (approx. 2 miles away); Community of Coltharp (approx. 2 miles away); Former Rosenwald School (approx. 3.2 miles away); Kennard (approx. 3.3 miles away); First Baptist Church of Kennard (approx. 3.3 miles away); Pine Springs Campground (approx. 10½ miles away).
 Touch for a list and map of all markers in Ratcliff.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 29, 2010, by Steve Gustafson of Lufkin, Texas.
-This page has been viewed 748 times since then and 25 times this year.
+It was originally submitted on January 29, 2010, by Steve Gustafson of Lufkin, Texas.
+This page has been viewed 1,088 times since then and 100 times this year.
 Photo 1. submitted on January 29, 2010, by Steve Gustafson of Lufkin, Texas. • Bill Pfingsten was the editor who published this page.